Banks deny KKR buyout loan amid regulatory crackdown

 Leveraged loans are lucrative for banks.
 Last year, banks received $1.47 billion in fees for U.S. leveraged loans, up 17 percent from 2012, according to Thomson Reuters and Freeman Consulting data.

-The lenders that financed KKR’s acquisition of Brickman in December also included Macquarie Group Ltd (MQG.AX), Royal Bank of Canada (RY.TO), Mizuho Bank Ltd (8411.T), Sumitomo Mitsui Banking Corp (8309.T), UBS AG UBSN.VX and KKR’s capital market arm.
+The lenders that financed KKR’s acquisition of Brickman in December also included Macquarie Group Ltd, Royal Bank of Canada, Mizuho Bank Ltd, Sumitomo Mitsui Banking Corp, UBS AG and KKR’s capital market arm.

-Macquarie, Mizuho and SMBC are participating in the ValleyCrest deal, as is a new bank, Nomura Co Ltd (9716.T), one of the sources said.
+Macquarie, Mizuho and SMBC are partipating in the ValleyCrest deal, as is a new bank, Nomura Co Ltd, one of the sources said.
 A bank meeting to market the $725 million loan to debt investors has been scheduled for June 4.

 It was not clear how some of these banks would overcome regulatory concerns.
 Representatives for those organizations did not immediately respond to requests for comment.